Lior Raz

-Lior Raz (ליאור רז; born 24 November 1971) is an Israeli actor and screenwriter.
-He portrays Doron Kabilio in the political thriller television series Fauda and Segev Azulai in Hit & Run.

-In 2025, Raz starred in "OffRoad," an unscripted 6-part travel documentary on Netflix, together with Rotem Sela.
+Lior Raz (ליאור רז; born 24 November 1971) is an Israeli actor and screenwriter, best known for co-creating and starring as Doron Kabilio in the political thriller television series Fauda.
+He also headlined the 2021 series Hit & Run and, in 2025, starred in the unscripted Netflix travel documentary Off Road alongside Rotem Sela.

 Early life

-Raz was born and raised in Ma'ale Adumim, an Israeli city of 40,000 inhabitants in the West Bank, 7 km from Jerusalem.
+Raz grew up in Ma'ale Adumim, an Israeli city in the West Bank outside Jerusalem.
 His Mizrahi Jewish parents fled to Israel from Iraq and Algeria.
 His father served in Israel in Shayetet 13 and in Shin Bet before later running a plant nursery.
 His mother is a teacher.
-His native language is Hebrew, although Raz grew up also speaking Arabic with his father and grandmother at home, and with some Palestinian workers, who were his playmates, at his father's plant nursery.
+Raised speaking Arabic at home with his father and grandmother, he spoke the language with Palestinian workers who played with him at his father’s nursery.

 After Raz graduated from high school at the age of 18, he enlisted in the Israel Defense Forces and became a commando in the elite undercover counter-terrorism unit known as Sayeret Duvdevan.
-He also served in the Duvdevan Unit in the reserves for 20 years.
+He also served in the Duvdevan reserves for 20 years.

-For three years, until Raz was 19, he had a girlfriend named Iris Azulai.
-In October 1990, a Palestinian Arab stabbed and killed Iris Azulai to death with a 15-inch knife in Jerusalem.
-The man who killed her was later released from prison in the 2011 Gilad Shalit prisoner exchange in which 1,027 prisoners were released in order to obtain the release from captivity of the kidnapped Israeli soldier Gilad Shalit, who had been held prisoner by Hamas for five years.
+When Raz was 19, his girlfriend of three years, Iris Azulai, was murdered in a 1990 stabbing attack in Jerusalem.
+The Palestinian who killed her was later released from prison in the 2011 Gilad Shalit prisoner exchange.

 In 1993, after his military service, Raz moved to the United States, and was hired by a security contracting firm as Arnold Schwarzenegger's bodyguard.
 In an interview with Israel Hayom he said: “the company turned to me since they knew my military background, for me it was the most glamorous thing, to be the watchdog of Schwarzenegger and his wife".